 My name is Mollie.
-I have been with Enterprise for 5 years, starting as an Intern in Enterprise’s Midlands group, and I’m now an Assistant Manager in the Hereford Branch.
+I have been with Enterprise for 5 years, starting as an Intern for Enterprise’s Midlands group, and I’m now the Branch Manager of Monmouth in the South-West group.
 I’m also dyslexic.

 After my parents urged the school to look into why I had got this result, they arranged for me to be tested.
-After 3 hours in a room doing numerous tests the lady finally came to the conclusion that I was a ‘bit’ dyslexic and had some visual stress.
+After 3 hours in a room doing numerous tests, they came to the conclusion that I was a ‘bit’ dyslexic and had some visual stress.
 They suggested using a yellow overlay for my reading as well as having yellow paper to read and write on in exams.
 It did the job as I achieved 11 good GCSEs.

-I sat down with Gabriella, Enterprise recruiter for the Midlands at the time, and answered all the questions.
+I sat down with the Talent Acquisition Specialist for the Midlands Group and answered all the questions.
 I was also asked to talk about my dyslexia and how it affects me as well as what Enterprise could do to help me.
-Gabriella and the Enterprise team couldn’t have been more helpful and welcoming.
+My recruiter and the Enterprise team couldn’t have been more helpful and welcoming.

 After finally getting through all the stages in the application process it really came down to the assessment centre.
 It’s fair to say I was nervous, as anybody else in the same position would be too, but this heightens my dyslexia, putting me more on edge and affecting my ability to think straight.

-I qualify for 25% extra time in exams and without me asking for it Gabriella and the team had already printed everything on yellow paper for me and had offered me extra time for each of the assessments.
+I qualified for 25% extra time in exams and without me asking for it the team had already printed everything on yellow paper for me and had offered me extra time for each of the assessments.
 I couldn’t have been more thankful.

 I was offered the position a few days later, and I was over the moon.
 Six months later I started.